plaperdr/fingerprinting-in-style/README.md

 * [Cently (Coupons at Checkout)](https://chrome.google.com/webstore/detail/cently-coupons-at-checkou/kegphgaihkjoophpabchkmpaknehfamb)
 (v.5.9.0)

-#### Instructions to test the extension
+### Instructions to test the extension
-1. Download the extension by pulling the repo or downloading the corresponding zip file [HERE]().
+1. Download the extension by pulling the repo or downloading the corresponding zip file [HERE](https://github.com/plaperdr/fingerprinting-in-style/releases/download/1.0/fingerprinting-in-style-extension.zip).
 2. On a Chromium-based browser like Chrome, visit the address "chrome://extensions/".
 3. Activate "Developer mode" on the right and click on "Load unpacked extension".
 ![Extension page on Chrome](images/extension-ui.png)
 4. Select the folder which contains the extension (the one from the repo or the unzipped file).
+You should see the "Protecting in style" extension enabled in your browser (see below).
 ![Extension enabled on Chrome](images/extension-activated.png)
-5. Visit the [demo page]() and all fingerprinted extensions should be marked as "non" detected when the defense is active.
+5. Visit the [demo page](https://plaperdr.github.io/fingerprinting-in-style/demo/demo.html) and all fingerprinted extensions should be marked as "non" detected when the defense is active.
-Links to install fingerprinted extensions can be found on the demo page.
+Links to install the fingerprinted extensions can be found on the demo page.